ADiTyaRaj8969/HomeAutomation_Using_VC02/README.md

-# 🎤 Voice-Controlled Home Appliances System (Offline) 🔌
+# 🎤 🔌Voice-Controlled Home Appliances System

 A privacy-focused offline voice automation system for controlling home appliances using the **VC-02 voice recognition module** – all without the internet! 🌐❌